arnold-c/PhD-Dissertation/chapter_2/d4a_manuscript.typ

 == Data Availability
 The datasets generated during and/or analyzed during the current study are not publicly available due to containing personally identifiable information but are available from the corresponding author on reasonable request.

+== Notes
+This work has been published in Nature Scientific Reports and is available online at the following link: https://www.nature.com/articles/s41598-022-12499-5

+Arnold, C.R.K., Srinivasan, S., Rodriguez, S. et al. A longitudinal study of the impact of university student return to campus on the SARS-CoV-2 seroprevalence among the community members.
+Sci Rep 12, 8586 (2022). https://doi.org/10.1038/s41598-022-12499-5
 ]